-Tipped by Maverick magazine for a ‘long musical career’, highlights so far have included playing in Austin TX during SXSW 2017, being selected by the Americana Music Association UK to showcase at both Red Rooster festival and The Long Road festival in 2018, and being invited to perform at the Eagle Music / Deering Banjo Company’s banjo
+Tipped by Maverick magazine for a ‘long musical career’, highlights so far have included playing in Austin TX during SXSW, being selected by the Americana Music Association UK to showcase at both Red Rooster festival and The Long Road festival, being invited to perform at Eagle Music / Deering Banjo Company’s banjo

-Banjo Jen’s debut EP ‘Lost & Found’ was released in 2018, offering a flavour of her distinctive songwriting.
-Playing the traditional ‘frailing’ style of banjo, and accompanied by punchy double bass, she is influenced by aspects of folk, country, blues and ‘old-time’ music - though she doesn't stick to any particular tradition and makes her own rules up as she goes along!
-This, combined with a skill for finding a great melody and an interesting story, makes for unique and highly original songs; songs of sinning and straying, of characters and conflicts, of running from the past and running from yourself.
+Banjo Jen’s ‘smart and sassy’ debut EP Lost & Found offers a flavour of her distinctive songwriting.
+Playing the traditional ‘frailing’ style of banjo, and usually accompanied by punchy double bass, she is influenced by aspects of folk, country, blues and ‘old-time’ music - though she doesn't stick to any particular tradition and makes her own rules up as she goes along!
+This, combined with a skill for finding a great melody and an interesting story, makes for unique and highly original songs; songs of sinning and straying, of characters and conflicts, of running from the past and of running from yourself.
 As the one and only Dolly Parton says, ‘We're all just a bunch of sinners, but we do the best we can’.

 Between the sharp songwriting, the percussive step-dancing and Jen’s genuine warmth and rapport with audiences (with that good old Yorkshire ‘gift-of-the-gab’), her live show is guaranteed to leave you wanting more.
 And with new recordings in the works, there’s definitely more to come from this banjo-pickin’ girl …so join the rapidly-growing banjo army, grab yer cowboy boots and come along for the ride!